 “That’s not true.
 He sincerely apologized to you and was remorseful.”

-“He apologized and then turned around and justified the killing, just as you just did.”
+“He half-heartedly apologized and then turned around and justified the killing, just as you just did.”

-“And you’ve been punishing him and your mother by ruining ten years of Christmases with your stubbornness ever since.”
+“And you’ve been punishing him and your mother by ruining nearly a decade of Christmases with your stubbornness ever since.”

 “I may be an old man living in a portrait now, but don’t think I don’t know that a dark war looms.
 I want you to think about that for a moment and ponder the thought that this might very well be your last Christmas with them.”

 “And that’s supposed to make a difference to me now?”
-He replied, his voice full of utter disdain.
+Draco replied, his voice dripping of utter contempt.

 Just then, loud clock chimes interrupted them.
 Malfoy Manor’s over-sized grandfather clock began to chime its one o’clock announcement.

 With a sigh, Draco plopped his hand on the old man’s forearm.
-“Any place but here,” he said, as they apparated away to a certain Burrow and into a house full of nine red heads amongst some brunettes and a blonde or so.
+“Any place but here,” he agreed rather sadly as they apparated away to a certain Burrow and into a house full of nine red heads amongst some brunettes and a blonde or so.